 How to install Ansible in Fedora 35 - Ansible install

-How to install and maintain the latest version of Ansible inside Fedora 35 using the default repository with a practical demo.
+How to install and maintain the latest version of Ansible inside Fedora 35 using the default repository with a practical Playbook.

 How to install Ansible in Fedora version 35.
 Today we're going to talk about the easier way to install and maintain Ansible inside Fedora 35 using the default repository.
 I'm Luca Berton and welcome to today's episode of Ansible Pilot.